Tuesday, April 9, 2013

 The hot area in digital photography right now are mirrorless cameras which offer a compact size (compared to DSLR’s) and often offer interchangeable lenses.
 This makes them appealing because their larger sensors (compared to point and shoots) translate to much better image quality.
 In fact, some current generation mirrorless cameras can outperform last generation and entry level current generation DSLR’s.
 Of course, this comes at a cost as typically these cameras have a price that exceeds the entry level DSLR and rivals that of the mid-range pro DSLR’s.

 When the quality of these cameras sucked like the much over-hyped Nikon 1 (both V1 & J1), I told people to stay away from them.
-I am still not impressed with the V2 or J2 either, but they have addressed several of my concerns about their predecessors.
-Instead I suggest you consider Panasonic, Sony, Olympus and Fujifilm when looking for smaller body cameras.
-They have come out with some great models that are sure to please.
+I am still not impressed with many of the models still offered, but there are some out there that have knocked my socks off.
+Generally speaking, I suggest you consider Sony, Olympus and Fujifilm when looking for smaller body cameras as those are the market leaders right now with quality that is sure to please.

-Now one word of warning is that some popular mirrorless cameras like the Fujifilm X100s and Sony DSC-RX1 do not offer interchangeable lenses.
+Now one word of warning is that some excellent performing popular mirrorless cameras like the Fujifilm X100t and Sony DSC-RX1 (and its replacement the RX1R) do not offer interchangeable lenses.
 In fact, the built in lens doesn’t even zoom so I consider these to be specialty cameras for geeks rather than something a typical camera buyer will enjoy.
-As a result, I DO NOT recommend this class of camera.
+Sure they take amazing photos, but I DO NOT recommend this class of camera.
 Yes, their quality can be good, but it comes at a steep trade off in flexibly so I consider this an option for people who are looking for their third > $1000 camera.

 Digital Single Lens Reflex Cameras (DSLR)